Quantum walk-based protocol for secure communication between any two directly connected nodes on a network: Quantum walk protocol

 Here, $ U = \mathrm{e}^{iL}$, where $L$ is Laplacian of the graph, defined by its matrix elements $ L_{pq} $, given by

-where $ \text{deg}(v_p) $ is the degree of $ v_p \in V $. {This form of the shift operator ensures that the walker may only walk along an edge that exists and may not jump to an unconnected node.
+where $ \text{deg}(v_p) $ is the degree of $ v_p \in V $. { The Laplacian of a graph is also given as $L = \gamma(D-A)$, where $\gamma \in \mathbb{R}$, $D$ is known as the degree matrix, and $A$ is the adjacency matrix of the graph.} {This form of the shift operator ensures that the walker may only walk along an edge that exists and may not jump to an unconnected node.
 This helps to restrict the evolution of the walker in the position space to that allowed by the network structure.} The quantum coin is implemented using a ratchet formalism\,\cite{chakraborty2017}, where the source may choose a destination node for state transportation, and the target may switch between two different values of the coin operator.
 Let $ W = \big\{ s,t \big\}$ be a set containing the source and target nodes, labelled by the basis vectors $ \ket{s}$ and $\ket{t} $, respectively, of $\mathcal{H}_p$.
 Assuming the scenario of only one-to-one communication, the node-dependent coin operator may be defined as,